refact0r/monkeytype-themes/README.md

 3. The stylus extension should open up with a button to install the style.

 **NOTE FOR FIREFOX USERS: You need to enable backdrop-filter in the firefox config for background blur to work.
-Here is a tutorial: https://dev.to/snkds/how-to-enable-backdrop-filter-in-firefox-2n8e**
+Tutorial [here](https://dev.to/snkds/how-to-enable-backdrop-filter-in-firefox-2n8e).**

 ## Component Themes